kin-labs/kin-developer-docs-old/docs/index.md

 mainHeader: Easy.
 Quick.
 Intuitive.
 mainSubheader: Integrate cryptocurrency into your app’s experience.

-whyKin:
+essentials:
-- header: Why Kin?
+- header: Kin Essentials
   text: Earn via the Kin Rewards Engine.
 Build with best in class No-Code and SDK tools.
   graphicUrl: "/_assets/kin-get-started.svg"
-  link: /why_kin/
+  link: /essentials/

 useCases:
 - header: How is Kin Used?